digital-futures-academy/airport-challenge/src/readme.md

 test
-if plane has successfully landed it has been added to array of planes. returns message with plane id.
+if plane has successfully landed it has been added to array of planes. returns message that plane has landed.

 arrange
 text fixtures(things that you need at the start of the test):